MKLab-ITI/pygrank/tutorials/graph_filters.md

  * *optimization_dict:* Optional.
 If a dict the filter keeps intermediate values that can help it avoid most (if not all) matrix multiplication if it run again for the same graph signal.
 Setting this parameter to None (default) can save approximately **half the memory** the algorithm uses but slows down tuning iteration times to O(edges) instead of O(nodes).
 Note that the same dict needs to be potentially passed to multiple algorithms that take the same graph signal as input to see noticeable improvement.
  * *to_scipy:* Optional.
 Method to extract a scipy sparse matrix from a networkx graph.
 If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor.
  * *convergence:* Optional.
 The ConvergenceManager that determines when iterations stop.
 If None (default), a ConvergenceManager is used with keyword arguments automatically extracted from the ones passed to this constructor.
+ * *personalization_transform:* Optional.
+A Postprocessor whose `transform` method is used to transform the personalization before applying the graph filter.
+If None (default) a Tautology is used.

 Example: